VishnupriyaN2305/MorseCodeDetectionUsingEyeBlinks/README.md

 Another feature is, this system can classify blinks as voluntary (long) and involuntary (short) blinks since the camera module would be running in the background. <br>
-Voice capabilities are included, in case of patient’s communication with care takers or family members making it easier as any normal person communicates.
-This feature proves to be a major advantage to people who are disabled for life and treatment for such disabilities are not possible.<br>
 We have overcome the problem that most of the earlier systems had in common that the system fails to recognize the registered user when the lighting and picture quality is poor.<br>